 Reduce heat to 350 degrees, pour sauce over meat and bake, covered, about two and a half hours, or until roast is fork tender.
 Baste several times with sauce and watch to make sure the liquid isn’t in danger of burning.
 Add a little water if it appears too dry.

-Remove meat to platter and let it rest for 15 minutes before carving.
-Make sauce by dissolving cornstarch into the water and adding to the pan drippings (defatted if necessary.)
+Remove meat to a platter and let it rest for 15 minutes before carving.
+Make a sauce by dissolving cornstarch into the water and adding to the pan drippings (defatted if necessary.)
+Feel free to add more water if you need to more sauce.
 Bring to a simmer, stirring, then pour into a gravy boat.

 Serve meat with sauce.